fivestars/git-hooks/README.md

         Removes the multiplexer hooks from the .git/hooks directory.

     install-command
-        Creates a symlink to 'git-hooks' in /usr/local/bin
+        Creates a symlink to git-hooks in /usr/local/bin

     uninstall-command
-        Removes the symlink to 'git-hooks' in /usr/local/bin, if present.
+        Removes the symlink to git-hooks in /usr/local/bin, if present.

     install-template
         Installs the multiplexer scripts into ~/.gittemplate/hooks (or